ArtGateOne/ma2apcmini/README.md

 autocolor = 1; //Executors color from apperance - 0 = off, 1 = ON

 blink = 0; //no color Executor blink 1=on, 0=off

+v.1.7.x
+When the code starts, the Akai displays the active mode in a graphical form.
+Color v3 code received the wing=3 mode in a slightly modified form.
+In this mode, all faders 1–9 are supported.

+The buttons above them control the executor assigned to each fader (the last fader acts as a shift button and does not have LED feedback).

+The entire 8x8 executor panel handles action buttons in a 2-row by 5-button view, which provides full utilization of the MIDI controller with these buttons.

 --------------------